Restless legs syndrome

 When to see a doctor

 Some people with RLS never seek medical attention because they worry they won't be taken seriously.
 But RLS can interfere with your sleep and cause daytime drowsiness and affect your quality of life.
-Talk with your doctor if you think you may have RLS.
+Talk with your health care provider if you think you may have RLS.

 Often, there's no known cause for RLS.
 Researchers suspect the condition may be caused by an imbalance of the brain chemical dopamine, which sends messages to control muscle movement.